simplyJC/order-summary-component-main/README.md

 ### What I learned

 I learned how to use Grid to layout the website.
-Using media querid to create a responsive design
+Use of media queries to create a responsive design.

 ### Continued development